 But it’s the island itself that brings us and so many families back each year.
 You’ll find a slower pace, endless charming old cottages, rocky beaches and more blue water than you thought possible.
 Kids will love exploring parks and historic sites, sampling fudge and seeing butterflies galore.
 And there’s not a single auto in sight.

-“This is kind of like Americana back in the ’50s and ’60s,” says Tim Hygh, CEO at the Mackinac Island Convention and Visitors Bureau.
+“This is kind of like Americana back in the ’50s and ’60s,” says Tim Hygh, Executive Director at the Mackinac Island Convention and Visitors Bureau.
 “Kids get to play and do the kind of things we got to do when we were kids.
 This is a very comfortable place to go.”

 And the activities are endless.